Competition details

 • Portfolio – the entrant must submit a contact sheet showing a group of six images with a shared theme that would otherwise relate to the other categories.
 The theme is the photographer’s choice and must be articulated in the entry notes.
 Themes may include (but are not limited to) environmental messaging, biological grouping, style of photography, photojournalism or simply shared aesthetic.

-An entry of group of six images in the Portfolio category will be charged as a single entry in the competition.
+An entry of a group of six images in the Portfolio category will be charged as a single entry in the competition.

 A photographer may choose to enter an image as part of a Portfolio and as an individual submission in a different category.